 In 2017, Daniel moved to Suzhou, China, where he took on the role of Head of Teaching at the Explore Music 英乐迪恩 training centre.
 In addition to teaching choirs, group classes and individual lessons, Daniel helped design a curriculum of voice and percussion-based classroom music, which would simultaneously enhance the learning of the English through singing.
 He has coordinated, conducted, directed and choreographed children’s musical theatre and opera workshops and holiday programs throughout China.

-Returning to Australia in 2019, Daniel became a member of Forest Collective and sang the role of Nero in Yarra Valley Opera Festival’s Coronation of Poppea.
-In 2020, he will feature in Victorian Opera’s Salome, Three Tales and Die Tote Stadt, and will sing the role of Prunier in National Opera's inaugural production of La Rondine.
+Returning to Australia in 2019, Daniel became a member of Forest Collective, sang the role of Nero in Yarra Valley Opera Festival’s Coronation of Poppea, as well as featuring in Three Tales and Salome for Victorian Opera.
+In 2021, he will feature in Richard Meale's Voss for VO, The Enchanted Pig for Australian Contemporary Opera Co and will sing the role of Prunier for National Opera's La Rondine.